 Many of the above problems with home building lead to a delay in the completion date or extra expenses.

-In addition to the problems you may encounter with the construction process of building a home, there are also personality and family relationship issues to think through.
 Before you decide to have a house built, consider if you and your family are prepared to be able to:

 - Have the confidence and courage to speak up, ask the hard questions, and clearly communicate your legitimate concerns with your custom home builder.